Enragedsaturday/raycast-canned-email-response/README.md

 ## ✉️ Apple Mail Insertion
 - What happens
-  - Raycast closes its window, activates Mail, jumps to the top of the draft (⌘↑), copies your template to the clipboard, pastes (⌘V), and optionally sends (⌘⇧D).
+  - Raycast closes its window, activates Mail, jumps to the top of the draft (⌘↑), pastes your template text without permanently changing your clipboard, and optionally sends (⌘⇧D).
 - Requirements
   - Apple Mail must have a compose/reply window open and focused.
   - macOS permissions: System Settings → Privacy & Security → Accessibility (allow Raycast), and Automation (allow Raycast to control Mail).
 - Notes
   - Each insert prepends text at the very top, above signatures and quoted text.
   - “Insert and Send” immediately sends the email; use carefully.
-  - Clipboard: your current clipboard contents are replaced during insertion.
+  - Clipboard: the extension uses paste in a way that restores your previous clipboard contents after insertion.

 ## 🔐 Privacy & Storage
 - All templates are stored locally via Raycast LocalStorage under the key `canned-replies`.
 - The extension makes no network requests.
-- The clipboard is used transiently to insert text into Mail.
+- The clipboard is used transiently to insert text into Mail, and your previous clipboard contents are restored after pasting.

 ## ⌨️ Shortcuts